Summer Registration Information

-List of nearby accommodations (PDF)
+List of nearby accommodations

 Housing assignments are made shortly before the session begins.
 We do our best to match students with the type of housing they request, but this is not always possible, and we cannot honor requests for specific rooms or buildings.
 Note: we only house people enrolled in workshops.

 Cost of Materials

-Tuition does not cover the cost of materials used for students’ own production (hot glass tuition does cover the cost of the glass in the furnaces).
-Most classes require that you bring certain materials and tools with you.
-There may also be a studio fee for supplies used by the group, and some classes may incur a hazardous waste disposal fee.
+Tuition does not cover the cost of materials used for students’ own production.
+(Hot glass tuition does cover the cost of the glass in the furnaces.)
+Most workshops require you to bring certain materials and tools with you.
+There may also be a studio fee for supplies used by the group, and some workshops may incur a hazardous waste disposal fee.
 We will make every effort to notify students in advance if we anticipate a studio fee in excess of $50.
 Look for this information on your materials list.

 Detailed information about Penland studios.

 The Blue Ridge Regional Hospital is the nearest medical facility; it is in Spruce Pine, a 15-minute drive from Penland.
 The school can provide information about urgent care providers in the local area.
+The nearest pharmacy and laundromat are also a 15-minute drive.
 Recovery meetings are held on campus twice weekly and more frequently in Spruce Pine.
-The nearest pharmacy and laundromat are also a 15-minute drive.

-Drugs and Alcohol--Alcohol is not permitted in the studios.
+Drugs and Alcohol—Alcohol is not permitted in the studios.
 The legal drinking age in North Carolina is 21.
 The use of illegal drugs while at Penland is strictly prohibited.
 We cannot tolerate behavior that jeopardizes your safety or the safety of others.

-Personal Property--Penland is not responsible for the security of property belonging to students, instructors, or staff.
+Personal Property—Penland is not responsible for the security of property belonging to students, instructors, or staff.

-Unacceptable Behavior--Penland reserves the right to dismiss any student, without refund, for behavior that is disruptive to the community learning and living environment.
+Unacceptable Behavior—Penland reserves the right to dismiss any student, without refund, for behavior that is disruptive to the community learning and living environment.
 Penland may refuse admission to students with a past history of unacceptable behavior.

-Arrival and Departure
+Arrival & Departure

 Travel Information PDF